Post Graduate Program

 Through Berry Good Farms and its portfolio of enrichment programs, Post-Graduates at North Florida School of Special Education receive instruction in Horticulture, Landscaping, Grounds Keeping, Culinary Arts, as well as through the BGF microenterprises, Berry Good Farms On The Go and Barkin’ Biscuits.

 Post-Graduates enrolled in Horticulture work in the 30×60 greenhouse and learn to cultivate wheatgrass, microgreens and veggie start trays for wholesale and retail customers.
-They are also responsible for planting seasonal vegetables and herbs, maintaining the garden and harvesting for use in both the Culinary Arts program and Berry Good Farms On The Go.
+They are also responsible for planting seasonal vegetables and herbs, maintaining the garden and harvesting for use in both the Culinary Arts program, Berry Good Farms On The Go, and Mobile Market.
 Our Horticulture students also participate in keeping the growing towers, hydroponic table and aquaponics tanks clean and functioning.

 Our Landscaping and Grounds Keeping Post-Graduates diligently maintain the school grounds, farm and interior of the school to keep our campus pristine.
 They work with our Farm and Grounds Keeping Staff to learn the proper handling of tools and equipment, stressing the importance of safety, organization and efficiency.